Billy the Kid: Outlaw

 Bonney avoided further violence until January 10, 1880, when he shot and killed Joe Grant, a newcomer to the area, at Hargrove's Saloon in Fort Sumner.
 The Santa Fe Weekly New Mexican reported, "Billy Bonney, more extensively known as 'the Kid', shot and killed Joe Grant.
 The origin of the difficulty was not learned."
-According to other contemporary sources, Bonney had been warned Grant intended to kill him.
+According to other contemporary sources, Bonney had been warned that Grant intended to kill him.
 He walked up to Grant, told him he admired his revolver, and asked to examine it.
 Grant handed it over.
 Before returning the pistol, which he noticed contained only three cartridges, Bonney positioned the cylinder so the next hammer fall would land on an empty chamber.
 Grant suddenly pointed his pistol at Bonney's face and pulled the trigger.
 When it failed to fire, Bonney drew his own weapon and shot Grant in the head.
 A reporter for the Las Vegas Optic quoted Bonney as saying the encounter "was a game of two and I got there first".

 In 1880, Bonney formed a friendship with a rancher named Jim Greathouse, who later introduced him to Dave Rudabaugh.
 On November 29, 1880, Bonney, Rudabaugh, and Billy Wilson ran from a posse led by sheriff's deputy James Carlysle.
 Cornered at Greathouse's ranch, he told the posse they were holding Greathouse as a hostage.
 Carlysle offered to exchange places with Greathouse, and Bonney accepted the offer.
-Carlysle later attempted to escape by jumping through a window but he was shot three times and killed.
-The shootout ended in a standoff; the posse withdrew and Bonney, Rudabaugh, and Wilson rode away.
+Carlysle later attempted to escape by jumping through a window, but he was shot three times and killed.
+The shootout ended in a standoff; the posse withdrew, and Bonney, Rudabaugh, and Wilson rode away.

 A few weeks after the Greathouse incident, Bonney, Rudabaugh, Wilson, O'Folliard, Charlie Bowdre, and Tom Pickett rode into Fort Sumner.
 Unbeknownst to Bonney and his companions, a posse led by Pat Garrett was waiting for them.
 The posse opened fire, killing O'Folliard; the rest of the outlaws escaped unharmed.